ChanJianHao/SubMe/README.md

 ## Authors
 We are two Singaporean university undergraduates with curiosity and passion for social causes.
-In particular, we are interested in using technology to benefit the less fortunate people in our society
+In particular, we are interested in using technology to benefit the less fortunate people in our society.

 * [**Chan Jian Hao**](https://github.com/ChanJianHao)
 * [**Ng Wei Jie**](https://github.com/HandsomeWJ)